 Few SUVs have the level of name recognition that the Toyota 4Runner enjoys.
 Launched in 1984, the 4Runner has always been Toyota's smaller and more affordable complement to the legendary Land Cruiser.
-Even though the first 4Runner was little more than Toyota's compact two-door pickup with a removable top, it was nonetheless rugged and tough.
-Over time, the 4Runner has earned its own reputation as a durable vehicle -- off-road and on.
+Even though the first 4Runner was little more than Toyota's compact two-door pickup with a removable top, it was nonetheless rugged and reliable.
+Over time, the 4Runner has earned its own reputation as a durable vehicle — off-road and on.
 During the SUV-crazy '90s, Toyota introduced more models, which allowed the company to move the 4Runner up a few notches in size, accoutrements and price.

-Still truck-based and still outfitted with a solid rear axle, the current Toyota 4Runner boasts old-school brawn.
-A midsize crossover SUV will likely be a better choice for most shoppers, considering a crossover's more carlike handling and fuel economy, but the 4Runner continues to be a top choice for a dependable SUV that's both comfortable, yet rugged enough for recreational off-road duty.
+Still truck-based and outfitted with a solid rear axle, the current Toyota 4Runner boasts old-school brawn.
+A midsize crossover SUV will likely be a better choice for most shoppers, considering its more carlike handling and better fuel economy, but the 4Runner continues to be a top choice for a dependable SUV that's fairly comfortable yet rugged enough for recreational off-road duty.

 Used Toyota 4Runner Models

 The current 4Runner represents the fifth-generation model that debuted for 2010.
-The new styling had an edgier look, highlighted by a blocky front grille and pronounced fender flares.
-At first the SR5 2WD came standard with a 2.7-liter inline-4 (157 hp and 178 lb-ft) matched to a four-speed automatic gearbox.
+Compared to earlier 4Runners, this model's styling has an edgier look, highlighted by a blocky front grille and pronounced fender flares.
+At first, the SR5 2WD came standard with a 2.7-liter inline-four (157 hp and 178 lb-ft) matched to a four-speed automatic gearbox.
 Given its underpowered nature, we weren't sad to see it discontinued in the next model year.
 As such, most 4Runners of this generation are powered by the strong 4.0-liter V6 with 270 hp.

 The standard engine was a 4.0-liter V6 rated at 245 hp, and it originally came with a four-speed automatic.
-There was also an optional V8 that produced just 235 hp but a healthy 320 lb-ft of torque (vs. 282 lb-ft for the V6); a five-speed automatic was mandatory here.
+There was also an optional V8 that produced just 235 hp but a healthy 320 lb-ft of torque (vs. 282 lb-ft for the V6); a five-speed automatic was mandatory.
 In 2005, the V8 was bumped up to 270 hp and 330 lb-ft, and the V6 received a five-speed automatic.
-A revised power-rating procedure for 2006 caused output numbers to drop a bit, but actual power was unchanged.
+A revised power-rating procedure for 2006 caused output numbers to drop a bit, though actual power was unchanged.

 This 4Runner was available in SR5, Sport or Limited trim, and a third-row seat was optional on SR5 and Limited beginning in 2004.
-Even the SR5 was quite nicely equipped, including features like automatic climate control and full power accessories.
-The Sport added off-road-ready items like a roof rack and side steps, as well as bigger wheels and front brakes and Toyota's X-REAS suspension system for reducing body roll.
+Even the SR5 was quite nicely equipped, including features such as automatic climate control and full power accessories.
+The Sport added off-road-ready items including a roof rack and side steps, as well as bigger wheels and front brakes and Toyota's X-REAS suspension system for reducing body roll.
 The Limited was the top-of-the-line model, boasting leather seating and dual-zone climate control.
-A navigation system was optional, and it included a back-up camera starting in 2004.
+A navigation system was optional, and it included a backup camera starting in 2004.
 Model year 2006 brought more styling tweaks and extra sound-deadening material, and the previously optional side curtain airbags became standard for '08.

 In reviews, we found the fourth-generation Toyota 4Runner to be surprisingly light and responsive for a truck-based SUV.
 For general use, the powerful and more fuel-efficient V6 was satisfactory, but the torquey V8 was useful for towing, and it was also more refined.
 As expected, this 4Runner shined off-road.
 On the downside, it provided less cargo space than most of its midsize competitors, and the optional third-row seat didn't fold completely flat and offered limited legroom.
 Also, the 4Runner's utilitarian roots produced trucklike body motions at times.

 As numerous car-based SUVs entered the market, the third-generation 4Runner grew old quickly, and its weaknesses began to show.
-Two engines were available: a 150-hp 2.7-liter inline-4 and a 183-hp 3.4-liter V6 engine, neither of which was particularly strong for the time.
+Two engines were available: a 150-hp 2.7-liter inline-four and a 183-hp 3.4-liter V6 engine, neither of which was particularly strong for the time.
 Some of our editors also thought that the body was too narrow, making the cabin feel tight and claustrophobic.
-Furthermore, the stereo was difficult to operate -- an unusual criticism for a Toyota product.
+Furthermore, the stereo was difficult to operate — an unusual criticism for a Toyota product.
 Still, this model impressed with its off-road prowess and typically high Toyota build quality.
 Buyers in search of a tough, capable SUV with a reputation for durability could do much worse than a 4Runner from this era.

 Prior to the third generation, the Toyota 4Runner was even rougher around the edges, but it was a solid value in its day.
-The second-generation 4Runner, sold from 1990-'95, came in two trim levels: SR5 and SR5 V6.
+The second-generation 4Runner, sold from 1990 to '95, came in two trim levels: SR5 and SR5 V6.
 The SR5 was powered by a 116-hp 2.4-liter four-cylinder, while the SR5 V6 came with a 150-hp 3.0-liter V6.
 Most models sold were four-doors, though two-door models were also offered.